 The Group faces risks and uncertainties that could have a material impact on its business operation.
 The principal risks include an economic slowdown and global trade issues that would result in weaker consumer demand and lead to increasing competition in the business areas in which the Group operates.
-In addition, there are uncertainties arising from Covid-19 and risks of rising material and labour costs and more stringent regulations which would drive up operating costs and put pressure on the Group's business.
+In addition, there are risks of rising material and labour costs and more stringent regulations which would drive up operating costs and put pressure on the Group's business.

 The Group is also exposed to financial risks, such as foreign currency, interest rate, credit and liquidity risks.
-For further details of such risks, please refer to note 29 to the financial statements.
+For further details of such risks, please refer to note 27 to the financial statements.